Félix Hernández: Minor leagues

+2005 season

 Soon after returning from his injury, Hernández was called up to the major leagues by the Mariners.
 He made his debut on August 4, 2005, in a 3–1 loss in a road game against the Detroit Tigers.
-At 19 years, 118 days, he was the youngest pitcher to appear in the major leagues since José Rijo in 1984.
-Hernández earned his first major league win in his next outing on August 9, 2005, pitching eight shutout innings in a 1–0 victory at home over the Minnesota Twins.
+At 19 years, 118 days, he was the youngest pitcher to appear in the majors since José Rijo in 1984.
+Hernández earned his first major league win in his next outing on August 9, pitching eight shutout innings in a 1–0 victory at home over the Minnesota Twins.
 Over his first several starts, he registered a streak of 112 batters faced before he allowed his first extra-base hit, a double by Jermaine Dye of the Chicago White Sox.

 In 12 starts, Hernández posted a 4–4 record with 77 strikeouts and a 2.67 ERA.
 With 84 1/3 innings pitched, he exhausted his rookie eligibility.
 After the season, he became the focus of a disagreement over the possibility of his pitching in the 2006 World Baseball Classic.
-Although Hernández was placed on a provisional roster by his native Venezuela, the Mariners objected, citing his earlier injury and expressing concern about the stress on his arm from adding this competition to the demands of a full season in the major leagues at such a young age.
+Although Hernández was placed on a provisional roster by the Venezuela national team, the Mariners objected, citing his earlier injury and expressing concern about the stress on his arm from adding this competition to the demands of a full season in the major leagues at such a young age.
 Their appeal to the WBC technical committee was eventually upheld.

 When he arrived in the major leagues, Hernández was given uniform number 59.
 In 2006, he switched to number 34, the same number Freddy García (since traded to the Chicago White Sox) had worn as a Mariner.

-First full season, 2006
+2006 season

 For his first full year in the major leagues, Hernández arrived in spring training out of shape and had his preparation for the season interrupted by shin splints.
 He recovered in time to begin the season in the starting rotation, where he often struggled, but occasionally showed flashes of the potential that had generated such hype.
 His achievements included a few more personal milestones.
 He threw his first career complete game on June 11, beating the Los Angeles Angels of Anaheim by a score of 6–2.

 On August 27, once more against the Angels, Hernández registered his first shutout, needing only 95 pitches and allowing five hits while picking up four strikeouts.
 The game, which lasted only 1 hour, 51 minutes, was the shortest in the history of Safeco Field.